peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 - Three wearable devices (already set up)
 - Charger for the PulseOn Arrythmia Monitor
-- Check that there is an electrode cable already in the Bittium Faros device Selotape the device box shut.
+- Check that there is an electrode cable already in the Bittium Faros device

 Prepare a return envelope consisting of:
-- Questionnaire
+- Questionnaire (with participant ID hand-written on it)
 - Return bag (with return label)
 - A5 Envelope stating "To open when ready to return devices.
 Contains: (i) Questionnaire; (ii) Return bag (for the box to be put in); (iii) Sticker to shut box with."

+Fill out the 'Device pack preparation' qualtrics CRF.

 Put the questionnaire and return bag in the envelope, and selotape it shut.
 Then selotape the return envelope to the device box.

 Prepare a mail pack by taking the remaining bag and putting in it:
 - Device box